codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 While both of them can have the entire information about which words are in a sentence, word embeddings also include **domain knowledge like relationship between words and such**.

 * Word2vec takes as its input a large corpus of text and produces a vector space, typically of several hundred dimensions, with each unique word in the corpus being assigned a corresponding vector in the space.

+* The purpose and usefulness of Word2vec is to group the vectors of similar words together in vectorspace.
+That is, **it detects similarities mathematically**.
+Word2vec creates vectors that are distributed numerical representations of word features, features such as the context of individual words.
+It does so **without human intervention**.

 * When you train such a model over billions of tokens over a large dataset containing web articles and so forth, what you get is a very potent representation of each word in the vocabulary in the form of a vector.
 These vectors can be 300 dimensions long, i.e. each word is represented by 300 real numbers.